FleekHQ/fleek-docs/docs/examples/hosting.md

 ### Fleek Homepage

 ![](https://fleekblog-team-bucket.storage.fleek.co/docs/examples/fleek-homepage.png)
 We lead by example at Fleek.
-Our [homepage](https://fleek.co) is deployed on Fleek and is a great example of beautiful, modern web page on IPFS.
+Our [homepage](https://fleek.co) is deployed on Fleek and is a great example of a beautiful, modern web page running on IPFS.

 ### Fleek Blog